-Both Priority 1 and 2 applicants must apply using the renewal application.
+All applicants must apply using Letters of Intent (LOI).
+Priority 1 and 2 grantees submitting a LOI must include a proposed budget for fiscal year (FY) 2022.
+Priority 3 grantees would include a budget covering the period through FY 2023.
+In response to this NOFA, VA will evaluate their previously awarded FY 2020 renewal grants for scoring purposes.
 To be eligible for renewal of a supportive services grant, the Priority 1 and 2 applicants' program concept must be substantially the same as the program concept of the grantees' current grant award.
 Renewal applications can request funding that is equal to or less than their current annualized award.
-If sufficient funding is available, VA may provide an increase of up to 2 percent from the previous year's award.
-Any percentage increase, if provided, will be awarded uniformly to all grant recipients regardless of their grant award.
+If sufficient funding is available, VA may provide an increase of up to 10% from the previous year's award.
+Any percentage increase, if provided, will be awarded uniformly to all Priority 1 and 2 grant recipients, regardless of their grant award and may be applied to Priority 3 grant recipients if sufficient funding is available.

-3. Priority 3.
-Under Priority 3, VA will provide funding to current grantees previously awarded 2-year grants stemming from the SSVF NOFA published on December 19, 2018.
-Applicants apply by submitting a LOI by the NOFA deadline indicating their intention of continuing SSVF services with a focus on rental subsidies described in 38 CFR 62.34(a).
-These Priority 3 awards will be up to 30 percent of previously awarded 2-year grants and are intended to extend the duration of existing awards through September 30, 2022.
+4. Priority 3.
+Under Priority 3, VA will provide funding to current grantees previously awarded grants stemming from the SSVF NOFA published on December 5, 2019.
+Applicants apply by submitting an LOI by the NOFA deadline indicating their intention of continuing SSVF services with a focus on rental subsidies described in 38 CFR 62.34(a).
+Each Priority 3 award will be up to the amount made to that applicant stemming from the SSVF NOFA published on December 5, 2019.
+Awards may be increased to reflect additional amounts awarded through funding processes described in 38 CFR 62.25(d) and Section II.C.8. of the December 5, 2019, NOFA.
+Awards may also be decreased based on annualized spending of grantee if current spending rates of that Priority 3 grantee will not exhaust available funding by September 30, 2023.
+These awards will extend the duration of existing awards through September 30, 2023.

-C. Allocation of Funds: Funding will be awarded under this NOFA to existing grantees for a 1-year to 3-year period beginning October 1, 2020.
+C. Allocation of Funds: Funding will be awarded under this NOFA to existing grantees for a 1-year to 3-year period beginning October 1, 2021.
 The following requirements apply to supportive services grants awarded under this NOFA:

-1. In response to this NOFA, only existing grantees can apply as Priority 1, 2, or 3 grantees.
+1. In response to this NOFA, only existing grantees can apply as Priority 1,

+2 or 3 grantees.

-2. Priority 1 and 2 renewal grant requests cannot exceed the current award (the current award includes funds that may have been added to the original award through disaster relief support or through the process described in II.C.8.).
+2. Priority 1 and 2 renewal grant requests cannot exceed the current award.
+(The current award may include funds that were added to the original award through disaster relief support or through the process described in Section II.C.8.)